We’re going to take a quick break from the Costco wine reviews for what we hope is a fun post that adds value and delight to your wine experiences.

 Let’s kick it off (in no particular order).

-Yes another retail outlet where you can buy wine (and they want you to), but this one is more about data and research, at least for me.
+Yes another retail outlet where you can buy wine (and they want you to), but this one is more about data and research, at least for us.
 Wine.com has information on so many bottles of wine, organized so well, with critic scores, pricing and if you scroll to the bottom of the pages they list information on the producer and region.

 The Wine.com app is also great.
 It can scan wine labels and provide info on the wines, similar to Vivino, which we also recommend.